Key points of fertility surgery, including laparoscopy & hysteroscopy

 Endometriosis occurs when tissue from the endometrium (uterus lining) grows outside the uterus, often on the ovaries and the tissue that lines pelvic organs.
 There are several ways in which endometriosis can cause infertility, such as scar tissue and adhesions caused by the misplaced endometrial tissue that affect reproductive system functioning.

 ASRM estimates that 30% to 50% of women with endometriosis can experience infertility.
 Laparoscopy is the only way to accurately diagnose endometriosis.
-Dr. Abae can perform corrective procedures during laparoscopy to enable the woman to conceive.
+Dr. Freije can perform corrective procedures during laparoscopy to enable the woman to conceive.

 Uterine fibroids & uterine polyps

 Uterine fibroids can cause infertility by making it difficult for the embryo to implant properly in the uterine lining for pregnancy.
 These fibroids are benign growths that can cause other symptoms, which can be painful.
 Myomectomy is a standard fertility surgery to remove uterine fibroids.
 It is done via laparoscopy or hysteroscopy on smaller fibroids.
 Larger ones can require open surgery.
 Other procedures may shrink and kill fibroids.